dylan-lang/opendylan/documentation/duim-reference/source/frames.rst

      Returns the controlling frame for *frame*.
 The controlling frame for any hierarchy of existing frames is the one that owns the thread in which the frames are running.
-Thus, the controlling frame for *frame* is not necessarily its direct owner: it may be the owner of *frame* ’s owner, and so on, depending on the depth of the hierarchy.
+Thus, the controlling frame for *frame* is not necessarily its direct owner: it may be the owner of *frame* 's owner, and so on, depending on the depth of the hierarchy.

 .. generic-function:: frame-palette